InfoSec01/Network-Administration/README.md

 ## 🚀 Let’s Work Together

 I bring not only technical ability, but a deep understanding of operational impact.
-I build systems that work—securely, efficiently, and resiliently.
+I continue to learn building systems that work—securely, efficiently, and resiliently.

-📬 **Contact me if your organization needs someone who can walk the talk in System, Security, Linux, and Network Administration.**
+📬 **Contact me**
 - baratulkhan@gmail.com

 ---